sandrios/sandrios-firebase-chat/README.md

 # Chat Functions

 sandrios chat is an open and free chat client that runs on firebase functions and firestore.
-Just deplot the functions to your existing firebase project and it will manage the chat data according.
+Just deploy cloud functions using your existing/new firebase project and it will manage the chat data on firestore, functions for updating data and cloud messaging for notifications.

-#### Supported Features!
+#### Features

   - Push notifications with payloads for easy deepLink
   - Custom HTTP endpoints for custom backend integration